The Old Songs Podcast is also available on other players. Click here to discover where.

-When I interviewed Steve Roud back in 2017, we talked about the idea that there’s no such thing as a folk singer, as “folk singers” (or source singers, as we might also know them) weren’t consciously singing folk songs.
+The idea for The Old Songs folk music podcast came about in this way.
+When I interviewed world-renowned folk archivist, Steve Roud, back in 2017, we talked about the idea that there’s no such thing as a folk singer, as “folk singers” (or source singers, as we might also know them) weren’t consciously singing folk songs.
 They were just singing songs they knew and loved.
 The concept of a traditional singer specialising in traditional songs came later.

 Isn’t that lovely?
 The timelessness and egoless-ness of that concept is something I completely fell in love with, and I know many other singers of traditional song who feel exactly the same way.